Blueback Herring

 Phenology wheel Alewife

 Blueback herring are anadromous but can establish landlocked populations.
 Anadromous populations spend most of their adult life in coastal marine waters and return to freshwaters to spawn in the spring.
 Spawning occurs in swift-flowing sections of rivers and streams with gravel or rocky bottoms as well as coves and backwaters of large rivers.
 They may also spawn in lakes and ponds with access to the sea.
 Although the annual spawning migrations are physiologically stressful, most adults survive, return to the sea and can repeat the process in subsequent years.
-The young form large schools and slowly work their way downstream, they all enter saltwater before their first winter.
+The young form large schools and slowly work their way downstream.
+They all enter saltwater before their first winter.
 In freshwater, young bluebacks eat copepods and some cladocerans.
 In marine waters, adults feed on a variety of marine invertebrates, including ctenophores, calanoid copepods, amphipods, mysids, other pelagic shrimps, and small fish.
-Their first spawning migration occurs at two to four years of age, and the fish frequently live to eight years.
+Their first spawning migration occurs at two to four years of age.
+They can live to eight years.

 Population status